 Lena Ekelund, Deputy Technical Project Manager

 Ekelund joined Volvo in 1986, working as a design engineer and project manager.
 For the YCC, she was responsible for assisting in the technical side of the project and for coordinating the design engineering team with Holmberg.

 A relative newcomer to Volvo, Rosén joined the company in 2002, working with the Volvo design strategy prior to joining the YCC project.
 On this project, she was responsible for the YCC's exterior design

 Cynthia Charwick, Interior Designer

 Charwick started at Volvo in 1981, and has worked on interior designs of concept and production models.
 She used that experience to design the YCC's interior.

 Uggla began work at Volvo in 2001, and designed the color and trim for the new Volvo S40 model and the V50.
 She also has worked on design and trim for other concept models in development.

-For more information on the YCC and related topics, check out the links on the next page.
+For more information on the YCC and related topics, check out the links below.